webxdc/webxdc_docs/src/faq.md

-Yes, you can use both [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) in your app but be aware of some limitations.
+Yes, you can use both [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) in your app but be aware of some limitations, [especially during webxdc app simulation/development](#simdb).

 LocalStorage [has a limit of 4-10MB](https://stackoverflow.com/questions/2989284/what-is-the-max-size-of-localstorage-values/) which you can fill up quickly if not careful.
 IndexedDB is an alternative you can use that doesn't have this size limitation.